Security

 Blocked patterns

-If a prompt contains blocked patterns, the workflow cannot be saved.
+If a prompt contains blocked patterns, you’ll see an error explaining why it can’t be saved.

 Suspicious patterns